-"Kill them all," one soldier grunted.
+"Kill them all," one soldier grunted-as Efran had already ordered.

 Surveying the blue thing entwined in the great bird's entrails, Efran said, "Unless we learn something new, that's what we're going to do."

 "Ryal!"
 Adele cried, throwing herself into the shop.
 Standing over a ledger at the counter, he continued his perusal with only a glance at her.
 She leaned over the counter to breathe, "I'm in such trouble.
 I trusted an old friend who lured me into the terrible situation at Number Twenty-Two."